 We train parents, carers, midwives, nurses, doctors and community health workers in newborn survival techniques and good hygiene practices.
-We're also helping to improve local health infrastructure and referral systems so that mums and babies can get better care faster.
+We're also helping to improve infrastructure and referral systems so mums and babies get better care faster.

-More than a third of children in Indonesia grow up stunted because they haven't had a nutritious diet.
-We're working at a local level to help improve nutrition in communities and create stronger links with government health services.
+More than a third of Indonesian children grow up stunted because they haven't had a nutritious diet.
+We're working locally to help improve nutrition in communities and create stronger links with government health services.

 Preparing for emergencies

-At least 40% of Indonesians live in areas that are prone to natural disasters.
-We're working with the government of Indonesia to ensure communities are well prepared for emergencies.
+At least 40% of Indonesians live in areas prone to natural disasters.
+We're working with the government to ensure communities are well prepared for emergencies.

 When a crisis does happen, our teams are ready to send help immediately.
-We've launched responses to the 2004 Indian Ocean tsunami, the 2006 earthquakes in central Java and the 2009 earthquake in West Sumatra.
+We've launched responses to the 2004 Indian Ocean tsunami, the 2006 earthquakes in central Java, the 2009 earthquake in West Sumatra and the 2018 Sulawesi tsunami.
 We've also deployed local responses to small-scale disasters.